yasiryagi/helpdesk/roles/content-creators/README.md

   }
 }
 ```
-Assume you saved this file as `/path/to/input.json`, and wants to publish to channel 1 (which you own):
+Assuming you saved this file as `/path/to/input.json`, and want to publish to `channel 1` (which you own):

 ```
 joystream-cli media:uploadVideo /path/to/your/videoFile.ext -c 1 -i /path/to/input.json --confirm